probe-lab/network-measurements/results/rfm16-bitswap-discovery-effectiveness.md

 ## Summary of Results

-We measured that 98% of all requested content was successfully discovered by Bitswap without the help of the DHT.
+Contrary to our intuition, we found that 98% of all requested content was successfully discovered by Bitswap without the help of the DHT.
 Among the successful requests, 75% of them have a discovery and fetching latency below 200 milliseconds.
-It is important noting that the content of 50'062 requests was provided by 723 distinct peers, and the top 10 providers served roughly 60% of all requests.
+It is important to note that the content of 50'062 requests was provided by 723 distinct peers, and the top 10 providers served roughly 60% of all requests.
 On average 1714 messages were sent to 856 distinct remote peers for every Bitswap request.

 ## Measurement Methodology